-Stage 6 will be last chance for the GC guys, as this is a hilly stage to South Lake Tahoe, where Toms Skujiņš took the stage honours in 2016.
+Stage 6 will be last chance for the GC guys, as this is a monster stage to the high altitude resort of Heavenly in the mountains above South Lake Tahoe.
+The route features 4,880 climbing metres and amounts to almost 200 kilometres.

 The final day of action brings a criterium in Sacramento.
 Marcel Kittel and Mark Cavendish are the last winners in the capital city of California, so we should not expect any changes in the overall rankings.

-Tour of California 2018: Map, Google Maps, and more
+Tour of California 2018: Route maps, height profiles, and more